Turkmenistan - UNESCO: protection of the cultural heritage

 Last news

-The Ambassador Extraordinary and Plenipotentiary of the Republic of Angola is accredited in Turkmenistan
+The President of Turkmenistan received the Ambassador Extraordinary and Plenipotentiary of the State of Palestine

 top-arrow